From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 Making the official shift to DevSecOps wasn’t a single moment.
 It was gradual.

 First, I started including security checks in my Terraform modules.
 Automated S3 bucket policy validation.
 IAM policy scanning.
+Things that would have caught those public buckets before they reached production.

 Then, I started doing pre-deployment security reviews.
 Not formal audits — just “let me look at this endpoint before it goes live.”